savytang/savytang.github.io/_pages/about.md

 * Talk title: Multi-Armed Bandits with Endogenous Learning Curves: An Application to Split Liver Transplantation
   * Session: SD63.
 AI in Service Science
-  * Time: Sunday, October 15, 2023, 2:15 PM - 3:30 PM.
+  * Time: Sunday, October 15, 2023, 2:15 PM - 3:30 PM, MST.
 The 2nd of four talks scheduled for the session.
   * Location: CC-West 102B